Our Master of Science in Criminology & Criminal Justice is a nationally ranked distance learning program designed for working professionals,

-Students apply analytic skills developed in the courses to examine contemporary criminal justice issues, analyze existing research and inform policy.
-Courses will integrate published research, empirical data, and the personal experiences of instructors and students in the criminal justice field.
-Students and instructors with a variety of criminal justice backgrounds and experiences provide a rich and interactive learning environment for those with or without a background in the criminal justice and criminology.
+You’ll develop and apply the analytic skills needed for examining contemporary criminal justice issues, analyzing existing research and informing policy.
+Our courses integrate published research, empirical data and the personal experiences of instructors and students in the criminal justice field.
+You’ll learn with classmates and instructors from an array of backgrounds for a rich, interactive academic environment for those with or without a background in criminal justice and criminology.

-The program is offered exclusively online with the exception of a two-day orientation that includes classroom instruction and library research.
-The program is designed for prospective doctoral students, working professionals and college graduates interested in the advanced study of criminal justice and criminology.
+Our program is 100% online except for a two-day orientation that includes classroom instruction and library research.
+The program has been designed specifically for prospective doctoral students, working professionals and college graduates interested in the advanced study of criminal justice and criminology.

 Tuition & Financial Aid

-The program is competitively priced.
-Further, tuition-based scholarships are available and can cover up to 30 percent of the program’s tuition costs.
-Please contact us to learn more.
-In addition, students may obtain federal student aid by submitting a Free Application for Federal Student Aid form directly to the U.S. Department of Education.
+Our program is competitively priced, using a different tuition rate than TCU's undergraduate offerings.
+Tuition-based scholarships are available that can cover up to 30 percent of the program’s tuition costs.
+Additionally, federal student aid may be available when you submit a Free Application for Federal Student Aid form directly to the U.S. Department of Education.
 Students with military backgrounds may qualify for additional assistance, such as the GI Bill.
 For more information, please visit the TCU Office of Financial Aid.